aboutcode-org/federatedcode/docs/application-settings.rst

 Once disabled, all the Web UI views and REST API endpoints will stop forcing the user to login to gain access.

-A management command :ref:`cli_create_user` is available to create users and generate their API key for authentication.

 See :ref:`rest_api_authentication` for details on using the ``API key`` authentication system in the REST API.